 The first one is its year model approach.
 Most car companies disclose what their cars will have in a given production year and try to be consistent about that.
 In other words, customers know the equipment and trim levels a 2020 Chevy Bolt presents or a 2019 Hyundai Kona present, for example.
 They even can determine if a car is a 2019 or a 2020 model due to the changes a model year may present.
 Tesla cars do not have that.

 When the company decides to offer a new feature, it does that all of a sudden.
 Fans call that continuous improvement.
-Buyers that lost an important upgrade – such as the HW 3.0 computers instead of the HW 2.5 – are not that positive.
+Buyers that lost an important upgrade – – are not that positive.
 In fact, the ones that got the HW 2.5 when Tesla promised all vehicles would have the HW 3.0 are still asking when they will have their computers upgraded.

 Elon Musk even promised the Model Y made at Giga Berlin would be the first to have the new body architecture with mega castings and a structural battery.
 In that sense, it will be completely different from the Model Y made in the US or Shanghai.
 It will also be a testbed for new technologies.
 You could call it a prototype, even if it is for sale.